tim200002/TAS-Racer/src/play_simulation/README.md

-# What is this module about
+# What is this Package about
-Just provides a script to automatically start a simulation and start the navigation.
+It provides a script to automatically start a simulation and start the navigation.
+It also helps measuring the time in navigation.